elabit/robotmk/test/fixtures/robot/README.md

 This will create for each test suite:

 * `input_agent.json` = *Agent* test data.
 This is exactly the robot XML result file plus the first section line ('<<<robot:sep(0)>>>').
 This file gets copied with the suite name as filename into the cmk spooldir (default: `/var/lib/check_mk_agent/spool/'`)
 * `input_check.json` = *Check* test data.
-The JSON exactly represents the data which CheckMK passes to the check ("list of lists").
+The JSON exactly represents the data which Checkmk passes to the check ("list of lists").

-After this step, you have data to test directly in CheckMK/WATO as well as for development.
+After this step, you have data to test directly in Checkmk/WATO as well as for development.

 ### 3. Define the expected data